Devnets

 • A block explorer, which displays witness content.

-• A witness explorer, which is a tool that we can use to look at the produced witnesses as well as figuring out what are the specific gas costs related to Stateless Ethereum.
+• A witness explorer, which is a tool that we can use to look at the produced witnesses as well as figure out the specific gas costs related to Stateless Ethereum.

-• The specification sheets that lists the peculiarities of this devnet.
+• The specification sheets that list the peculiarities of this devnet.

 • Various RPC endpoints to interact with the devnet.